EOSIO/welcome/CONTRIBUTING.md

 ### Submitting Pull Requests

 Pull requests are awesome.
-If you're looking to raise a PR for something which doesn't have an open issue, please think carefully about [raising an issue](#reporting-an-issue) which your PR can close, especially if you're fixing a bug.
+If you're looking to raise a PR for something which doesn't have an open issue, please think carefully about [raising an issue](#reporting-an-issue) which your PR can close.
 This makes it more likely that there will be enough information available for your PR to be properly tested and merged.

 ## Conduct